-More often than not, a few vocal individuals hijack the session to pitch their own ideas for the whole length of the meeting, while the rest of the team passively sits and shrugs to the camera.
+More often than not, a few vocal individuals use the session to pitch their own ideas, while the rest of the team passively sits and shrugs to the camera.

 This kind of brainstorming isn’t really helping your team.

 Just imagine the potential that sits there in the minds of your colleagues.
 Uncover it!

 Follow these 5 rules and design a truly inclusive brainstorming session that will lead your team to some breakthrough ideas.

-#1: Give everyone an equal chance to express their ideas
+#1: Give everyone an equal chance to share their ideas

 While outspoken people on your team might be perfectly comfortable with sharing their ideas out loud, others may not.

 Your more introverted colleagues may be carrying incredible ideas inside their minds, but lacking the confidence to vocalize them.